 In addition to academic study there is a full tutorial programme which covers careers advice and guidance, enterprise, keeping safe, British values and sex and relationships education.

-In years 7 and 8 students follow a timetable that is broad and balanced and meets statutory requirements.
+At Key stage 3 (years 7 and 8) students follow a timetable that is broad and balanced and meets statutory requirements.
 We have a 58 period timetable across the school which operates over two weeks.
 Throughout this curriculum we develop students` broader skills of emotional intelligence, confidence, resilience and independent learning.